exercism/c/concepts/dynamic-memory-management/about.md

 Function scope is a special kind of scope that applies to labels used with `goto` statements.
 Two labels with the same name cannot be used in the same function, even if the labels are defined in separate blocks in the function.

-Function prototype scope is another special kind of scope that applies only to parameteres named within the protoype declaration.
+Function prototype scope is another special kind of scope that applies only to parameters named within the protoype declaration.
 A parameter name is usually optional in a function declaration.
 A function definition does not have to use the same name for a parameter that was used in the function declaration.